 The Oncotype DX test is used when planning the adjuvant drug therapy for breast cancer, in situations where it is judged that chemotherapy could be discontinued without a negative effect on the prognosis.
 The test is done using a tissue sample taken from the breast tumor. (breast-cancer.oncotypedx.com/en-GB/Patient-Invasive)

 FoundationOne CDx analysis is used to analyse 324 genes associated with cancer in the tumor.
 The analysis is very comprehensive because, unlike many other tests, FoundationOne surveys the whole of the genes that are being analysed and detects all types of mutations, even the rare ones.

 FoundationOne Liquid in turn is a so-called liquid biopsy analysis where a blood sample is used to analyse 70 genes of a tumor’s DNA found in the bloodstream.
 The liquid biopsy method is particularly useful if it is not possible to obtain a normal tissue sample from the tumor or when the aim is to monitor the patient’s response to targeted drug therapy.

 A report is produced for the physician’s use based on the detected mutations.
 This report details which approved targeted drugs or clinical drug trials could be suitable for the patient. (foundationmedicine.fi)

 A comprehensive test report by the laboratory is prepared in connection with all the tests.
 It is important to carefully go through the test results with your treating physician.
-For the Colour test, the results are examined together with a clinical geneticist.
 This ensures that the interpretation of the test results is correct and the measures taken after the test results are appropriate.